netlify-labs/netlify-plugin-a11y/README.md

 Run your critical pages through [pa11y](https://github.com/pa11y/pa11y) and fail build if accessibility failures are found.

-> NOTICE: This is a [Netlify Build](https://github.com/netlify/build) plugin, which is in public beta.
-You must have Netlify Build enabled to use this plugin.

 ## Demo

 The demo site is a Gatsby blog that has been modified to have some inaccessible elements: https://netlify-plugin-a11y.netlify.com/